PyCQA/bandit/README.rst

                   [--ini INI_PATH] [--version]
                   targets [targets ...]

-    Bandit - a Python source code analyzer.
+    Bandit - a Python source code security analyzer

     positional arguments:
       targets               source file(s) or directory(s) to be tested

     optional arguments:
-      -h, --help            show this help message and exit -r, --recursive       process files in subdirectories
-      -a {file,vuln}, --aggregate {file,vuln}
+      -h, --help            show this help message and exit -r, --recursive       find and process files in subdirectories -a {file,vuln}, --aggregate {file,vuln}
-                            group results by vulnerability type or file it occurs in
+                            aggregate output by vulnerability (default) or by filename
       -n CONTEXT_LINES, --number CONTEXT_LINES
-                            max number of code lines to display for each issue identified
-      -c CONFIG_FILE, --configfile CONFIG_FILE
+                            maximum number of code lines to output for each issue -c CONFIG_FILE, --configfile CONFIG_FILE
                             optional config file to use for selecting plugins and overriding defaults
       -p PROFILE, --profile PROFILE
-                            test set profile in config to use (defaults to all tests)
-      -t TESTS, --tests TESTS
+                            profile to use (defaults to executing all tests) -t TESTS, --tests TESTS
-                            comma separated list of test IDs to run -s SKIPS, --skip SKIPS
+                            comma-separated list of test IDs to run -s SKIPS, --skip SKIPS
-                            comma separated list of test IDs to skip -l, --level           results severity filter.
-Show only issues of a given severity level or higher. -l for LOW, -ll for MEDIUM, -lll for HIGH
-      -i, --confidence      confidence results filter, show only issues of this level or higher. -i for LOW, -ii for MEDIUM, -iii for HIGH
-      -f {csv,html,json,screen,txt,xml}, --format {csv,html,json,screen,txt,xml}
+                            comma-separated list of test IDs to skip -l, --level           report only issues of a given severity level or higher (-l for LOW, -ll for MEDIUM, -lll for HIGH) -i, --confidence      report only issues of a given confidence level or higher (-i for LOW, -ii for MEDIUM, -iii for HIGH) -f {csv,html,json,screen,txt,xml}, --format {csv,html,json,screen,txt,xml}
                             specify output format
       -o OUTPUT_FILE, --output OUTPUT_FILE
                             write report to filename
-      -v, --verbose         show extra information like excluded and included files
+      -v, --verbose         output extra information like excluded and included files
       -d, --debug           turn on debug mode
       --ignore-nosec        do not skip lines with # nosec comments -x EXCLUDED_PATHS, --exclude EXCLUDED_PATHS
-                            Comma separated list of paths to exclude from scan.
-                            Note that these are in addition to the excluded paths provided in the config file.
+                            comma-separated list of paths to exclude from scan (note that these are in addition to the excluded paths provided in the config file)
       -b BASELINE, --baseline BASELINE
-                            Path to a baseline report.
-Only JSON formatted files are accepted.
+                            path of a baseline report to compare against (only JSON-formatted files are accepted)
-      --ini INI_PATH        Path to a .bandit file which supplies command line arguments to Bandit.
+      --ini INI_PATH        path to a .bandit file that supplies command line arguments
       --version             show program's version number and exit

-    The following plugin suites were discovered and loaded:
+    The following tests were discovered and loaded:
       B101  assert_used
       B102  exec_used
       B103  set_bad_file_permissions